tasosalvas/spdiu/doc/configuration.md

 <!-- SPDX-License-Identifier: AGPL-3.0-or-later                    -->
 # SpdIU Configuration Manual

-`inv info -c` displays all configuration variables as seen by the tasks.
+`siu info -c` displays all configuration variables as seen by the tasks.

 The provided [spdiu.yaml.example](./spdiu.yaml.example) documents all available utility-specific configuration options, and will update together with the app.